 Getting this right is dependent on hard work, clever fund management, seriously committed staff members, and a deep understanding of how to optimize sales processes.

-Understanding exactly why a potential customer needs your product is one thing, but making it extremely clear on your various landing pages is absolutely critical.
+Understanding exactly why a potential customer needs your product is one thing, but making it extremely clear on your various customer touchpoints (website, landing pages, ads, etc.) is absolutely critical.

 Avoid the temptation to clutter your site with information that doesn’t focus on the pain points your product can solve.